Excel VBA DATE Function

-As the function name we can understand that it is a Date and Time functions, the use of this function is very simple, this function returns the current date as per the system date you are using, also the important thing to note is that this function has no arguments in it whatsoever, another important factor to remember is that this function returns the current system date.
+VBA Date is a Date and Time function, it returns only the current date as per the system date you are using, also the important thing to note is that this function has no arguments in it whatsoever, another important factor to remember is that this function returns the current system date.

 In excel we cannot live without some of the functions and “VBA Date” is one of those function.
 If you are a frequent user of excel worksheet then you must be aware of a function called “TODAY ()” which will return current date as per the system date.